 - Take photos of property damage and personal injuries if possible.
 Photographic evidence of the accident can help protect your rights if the other person decides to pursue a lawsuit against you for negligence.
 It can prevent the person from dramatizing the situation and pinning more responsibility on you than you deserve.

 - Collect the information of the other driver, pedestrian, or other persons involved in the accident.

 - Speak to an experienced car accident attorney to review your case.

 The more information about the accident you can provide, the more likely the police will be able to catch the perpetrator.
 As a victim of a hit and run, speak to an attorney about any serious injuries or expensive property damage you suffered.
 You may be able to secure compensation for your pain and suffering, medical bills, and other expenses if the police find the person responsible.

-Schedule a Consultation with a Car Accident Lawyer
+Schedule a Consultation with SteinLaw

-If you or a loved one have been involved in a hit and run car accident, it’s important to seek legal help immediately.
+If you or a loved one have been involved in a hit-and-run car accident, it’s important to seek legal help immediately.
 Contact the experienced Car Accident attorneys at SteinLaw for a free consultation.
 At SteinLaw, we will fight to get the compensation you deserve!